MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/authentication-oauth-consent.md

     <https://login.microsoftonline.com/common/oauth2/v2.0/authorize?client_id=6731de76-14a6-49ae-97bc-6eba6914391e&response_type=code&redirect_uri=http%3A%2F%2Flocalhost%2Fmyapp%2F&response_mode=query&scope=openid%20offline_access%20https%3A%2F%2Fads.microsoft.com%2Fmsads.manage&state=12345>

 1. After signing in, your browser should be redirected to `https://localhost/myapp/` with a `code` in the address bar.
-1. Next you'll use the code to [Get access and refresh tokens](authentication-oauth-get-tokens)
+1. Next you'll use the code to [get access and refresh tokens](authentication-oauth-get-tokens.md).

 The Microsoft identity platform endpoint will also ensure that the user has consented to the permissions indicated in the `scope` query parameter.
 If the user has not consented to any of those permissions, it will ask the user to consent to the required permissions.
 Although this guide is primarily focused on managing Microsoft Advertising accounts via `scope=https://ads.microsoft.com/msads.manage`, more details about [permissions, consent, and multi-tenant apps are provided here](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent).